-A Civil Engineer by profession, Mr. Emmanuel Antwi-Darkwa, widely known as "Jeff" by his peers, commenced his career with the Volta River Authority (VRA) in 1985 and served in various capacities until the year 2002, when he took up an appointment (secondment) at the Ministry of Energy as Director of Power until 2009.
-Three years later, he resigned from the services of the Authority and went into private engineering consultancy until his appointment as Chief Executive.
+A Civil Engineer by profession, Mr. Emmanuel Antwi-Darkwa, commenced his career with the Volta River Authority (VRA) in 1985 and served in various capacities until the year 2002, when he took up an appointment at the Ministry of Energy as Director of Power (secondment) until 2009.
+He resigned from the VRA in 2012, and went into private engineering consultancy practice until his appointment as Chief Executive.

-With over thirty years of impressive experience in the energy sector, Mr. Antwi-Darkwa has gained detailed knowledge in functional and infrastructural developments, regulatory influences in Ghana’s energy sector, and the dynamics of international power systems development.
-He possesses tremendous expertise in strategic planning, policy formulation and evaluation, contract negotiations as well as the management of several multi-disciplinary power projects.
+With over thirty years of extensive experience in the energy industry, Mr. Antwi-Darkwa has detailed knowledge in the functional and regulatory influences in Ghana’s energy sector, and the dynamics of international power systems development.

-Mr. Emmanuel Antwi-Darkwa is also well versed with the development and operation of the oil & gas business including the design and evaluation of international oil & gas transactions, as well as an extensive knowledge of the various contractual arrangements in the oil & gas sector including resource sharing arrangements, taxation, and the evaluation of oil & gas infrastructure projects.
+Mr. Emmanuel Antwi-Darkwa is also experienced in the development and operation of the oil & gas business including design and evaluation of international oil & gas transactions, as well as an extensive knowledge of the various contractual arrangements in the oil & gas sector, including resource sharing arrangements, taxation, and the evaluation of oil & gas infrastructure projects.

-Mr. Antwi-Darkwa holds a Master of Business Administration (MBA) in International Oil & Gas Management, University of Dundee, UK.
-He also holds a Master of Public Administration (MPA) from Harvard University, USA, and a Bachelor of Science (Hons) (Civil Engineering) from the Kwame Nkrumah University of Science and Technology, Ghana.
+Mr. Antwi-Darkwa holds a Master of Business Administration (MBA) in International Oil & Gas Management, University of Dundee, UK, a Master of Public Administration (MPA) from Harvard University, USA, as well as a Bachelor of Science (Hons) Civil Engineering from the Kwame Nkrumah University of Science and Technology, Ghana.

-He is a member of several professional bodies including the Ghana Institution of Engineers (GHIE), International Hydropower Association (IHA), Society of Petroleum Engineers (SPE), Association of International Petroleum Negotiators (AIPN) and the Editorial Advisory Board of the Hydro Review Worldwide, an international professional magazine on hydropower development.
+He is a member of several professional bodies including the Ghana Institution of Engineers (GHIE), International Hydropower Association (IHA), Society of Petroleum Engineers (SPE), and the Association of International Petroleum Negotiators (AIPN).
+He also serves on the Editorial Advisory Board of Hydro Review Worldwide, an international professional magazine on hydropower development.